 This part of the list counts down from 30 to 21.
 I also include a number of alternate choices that didn’t quite squeeze onto this list of 40, but that would make a solid double-feature with the chosen film, something else by the same director or adjacent in the genre.
 Click on the titles to read my original reviews, where they exist on the blog.

-A Most Violent Year An exceptional character and crime drama, with the hallmarks of many of the quality American movies that were made in the years leading up to the one in which this one is set.
+A Most Violent Year An exceptional character and crime drama, with the hallmarks of many of the gritty American movies that were made in the years leading up to the one in which this is set: 1981.
 While it wears the suit of a gangster picture, a movie about desperate men, power, and guns, it’s really an anti-gangster picture, about someone working hard to be honest in his business and his life as he wrestles with the law, regulators, his competition, and his partner, who may as well be Lady Macbeth.
 This is the third film I’ve chosen for this list that stars Jessica Chastain, and there’ll be more.
-Alternate: Another creative reimagining of crime genre material by British director Steve McQueen, Widows
+Alternate: Another creative reimagining of crime genre material by British auteur Steve McQueen, Widows

 Parasite It took me two watches to fully appreciate Bong Joon Ho’s achievement with this film.
 The first time I got the electric class satire, the surprising plot twists, and the universal relevance.
 The second time I really cared for these characters, the emotional impact of a system where an underclass is completely walled off, hidden away from the quality of life of the people above.
 Alternate: Bong Joon Ho’s sci-fi actioner, also about class disparities, Snowpiercer